Information Geometry Approach to Parameter Estimation in Hidden Markov Models: Summary of results

-\begin{theorem}\Label{PT2} We fix $k$ as an integer greater than a certain threshold (the concrete value will be given in the main body), and increase $n$ as infinity.
-When the parameter space $\Theta_{2,3}$ satisfies some regularity conditions and the true pair of transition matrices belongs to $\{(W_{\vec{\theta}},V_{\vec{\theta}})\}_{\vec{\theta}\in \Theta_{2,3}}$, the projective Fisher information is invertible and the distribution of the estimation error of this estimator converges to the Gaussian distribution whose variance is the inverse of the projective Fisher information. \end{theorem}
+\begin{theorem}\Label{PT2} We fix $k$ as an integer greater than a certain threshold \mh{(the concrete value will be given in Condition {\bf F3} after Theorem \ref{T3-29}.)}, and \mh{we consider the limit as $n$ tends to infinity.} \mh{If the parameter space $\Theta_{2,3}$ satisfies some regularity conditions and the true pair of transition matrices belongs to $\{(W_{\vec{\theta}},V_{\vec{\theta}})\}_{\vec{\theta}\in \Theta_{2,3}}$, then} the projective Fisher information is invertible and the distribution of the estimation error of the estimator $\hat{\theta}_{2,3}(\vec{Y}^n) $ converges to the zero-mean Gaussian distribution whose variance is the inverse of the projective Fisher information.
+(For the definition of the estimation error, see the sentence after Theorem \ref{PT1}.) \end{theorem}